Stronger dollar weighs on copper ahead of crucial geopolitical events

 “After stronger-than-expected growth in China earlier this year, demand is now slowing, as front-loading ahead of tariffs has now come to an end,” Manthey said.

-In other metals, LME tin rose 0.4% to $33,785 a metric ton.
-Supporting the metal are low tin inventories in LME-registered warehouses, which are down 65% so far this year to 1,655 tons, the two-year low.
+In other metals, LME tin rose 0.1% to $33,645 a ton.
+Supporting the metal are low tin inventories in LME-registered warehouses

 Comments